* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can you freeze bagels?

 Bagels freeze really well.
 In fact, the best way to keep bagels fresh for longer than a few days is to freeze them.
-When stored correctly, frozen bagels can last 3 to 4 months in peak condition.
-Wrap them tightly, removing any air to prevent freezer burn.
+Kept in an airtight container, bagels will last in the freezer for 3-4 months.

 1. Cool your bagels to room temperature (if not already).

-2. Wrap each bagel, whole, in plastic wrap followed by a layer of foil.
+2. Wrap each bagel, whole, in foil.
+Foil is more airtight than plastic wrap.

 How to reheat frozen bagels